Good podcast

 The long strange history of ?Casey Jones? by the Grateful Dead

 A favorite among Dead fans and casual listeners alike, ?Casey Jones? has a super catchy melody and an origin story that goes back to early 1900?s Americana.
 It all started with a real-life train engineer whose heroic act inspired a ballad that eventually became the album closer on the Workingman?s Dead album, released in 1970.
 As with all things Grateful Dead, there?s a story here, and so let?s get into it in this episode of Behind The Song.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-06-07